Our Approach: The 7 Essential Elements

-In our programs, we explore the different ways in which the mind can affect the body’s ability to heal itself, especially through its impact on the immune system, drawing upon numerous published works including Candace Pert’s Molecules of Emotion and Bruce Lipton’s The Biology of Belief.
+In our programs, we look at the relation between mindfulness and cancer, and explore the different ways in which the mind can affect the body’s ability to heal itself, especially through its impact on the immune system, drawing upon numerous published works including Candace Pert’s Molecules of Emotion and Bruce Lipton’s The Biology of Belief.

 We examine the nature of the conscious and sub-conscious mind and the different ways in which their functions can assist healing.
 Participants are taught how to harness the power of the conscious mind to focus and set clear goals, to make well-informed choices and to develop a crucial sense of self-empowerment on their path to healing.

 But positive thinking alone is not sufficient.
 Core beliefs and values need review in the light of old patterns of reaction and behaviour, especially around illness.
 In our programs you will learn how to use imagery to talk to the sub-conscious body-mind and imprint positive new messages to stimulate a healing response.